 - Women’s Refugee Commission

 Internews, an international non-profit, empowers people worldwide with the trustworthy, high-quality news and information they need to make informed decisions, participate in their communities, and hold power to account.
-Our vision is to unleash human potential everywhere by turning on the bright light of information. www.internews.org.
-For media enquiries, please contact email@example.com.
+We seek to realize the potential of a digitally connected world: a world in which evidence-based information advances human progress, enables broad opportunity and accountability, and fuels vibrant civic debate. www.internews.org.
+For media enquiries, please contact firstname.lastname@example.org.